 On this page you find useful software which seems to have

-from the Internet when the he original authors closed
+from the Internet after the original authors closed

 down their homepage.

 Those are usually small but very useful programs that I

 like and use myself.

 picocom -- a small rs232 serial terminal for linux

 Picocom is an easy to use serial terminal for linux.
 It is much

 easier to use and understand than minicom.
 It is ideal for